 Primary mission of the Christian Church is to go into all the world, preach the Gospel and make disciples (Matthew 28,19-20).
-Church planting is a natural way to enable this to happen.
+The practical implementation of the Great Commission is church planting.
 EBF-supported indigenous missionaries are starting new churches and the Indigenous Mission Project is seeing significant fruit in changed lives and transformed communities.

-The IMP was launched in April 2002 in Moldova as the response of the EBF to the needs of nations which are open to the Gospel.
-Currently we are jointly supporting over 65 church planters in 24 different nations of Europe, the Middle East & Central Asia.
-The detailed list is on the EBF web site www.ebf.org
+The IMP was launched in April 2002 in Moldova as the response of the EBF to the needs of underprivileged nations which are open to the Gospel.
+Until now we have jointly supported over 130 church planters in 25 different nations of Europe, the Middle East & Central Asia.

 The first call to do mission work around the world began in the Holy Land with Jesus commissioning his disciples to be witnesses in Jerusalem, and in all Judea and Samaria and to the end of the earth.
-2000 years later and after the gospel has arrived to all corners of the world, there is a tiny number of faithful believers who still witness for Christ in the land where it all began.
+Two thousand years later, and after the gospel has arrived to all corners of the world, there is a tiny number of faithful believers who still witness for Christ in the land where it all began.

 The Association of Baptist Churches in Israel (ABC) takes seriously the charge of Jesus to be His witness in the Holy Land.
-The ABC was founded in 1961 when three Baptist Churches decided to form an association, and grew to 9 churches in 1999 and consists of 19 churches today with around 1000 believers and a community of 3000 people.
-From the 19 churches, 15 churches are Arabic speaking, 2 Spanish, 1 Filipino and 1 English speaking.
-There are also 8 church plants.
+The ABC was founded in 1965 when three Baptist Churches decided to form an association, and grew to 20 churches today with around 1000 believers and a community of 3000 people.
+The majority of churches are Arabic speaking and the others are English, Spanish and Filipino.
+They are located in Nazareth, Cana of Galilee, Rama, Haifa, Acre and others.
+There are also several church plants.